-Within each transect, three replicate 18 m radius circular plots (0.1 ha) were defined, with a multiscale sampling design to facilitate vegetation surveys (Fig. 1b).
-Each plot is composed of an 18 m radius main plot, one nested 8 m radius subplot, and four 4 m2 microplots, one in each cardinal direction.
+Within each transect, three replicate 18 m radius circular plots (0.1 ha) were established, with a multiscale sampling design to facilitate vegetation surveys (Fig. 1b).
+Each plot was composed of an 18 m radius main plot, one nested 8 m radius subplot, and four 4 m2 microplots, one in each cardinal direction.
 When established in 2004-2008, all plots contained at least two mature ash trees.
 Additional details on plot establishment and characterization are provided in Smith (2006).
-In the main plot, subplot, and microplots, we resurveyed trees, small trees and saplings, and seedlings, respectively, during the growing seasons in 2024 and 2025.
+In the main plot, subplot, and microplots, we resurveyed ash trees, saplings, and seedlings, respectively, during the growing seasons in 2024 and 2025.